Shrine of St Augustine & The National Pugin Centre

 Opening Times

-Sunday Masses are at 8.30, 12 Noon (Sung Latin with Confessions available) and 5pm (Ordinariate Use)
+Sunday Masses are at 8.30 and 12 Noon (Sung Latin with Confessions available)

 Confessions Tuesday, Thursday & Friday 12.30 to 1pm and by arrangement.